Interpretable Uncertainty Quantification in AI for HEP

 We also introduce a new metric confidence-weighted accuracy, that is well correlated with both accuracy and calibration error.

-We propose the Word-Sequence Entropy (WSE), which calibrates the uncertainty proportion at both the word and sequence levels according to semantic relevance.
+This paper introduces Word-Sequence Entropy (WSE), a method that calibrates uncertainty at both the word and sequence levels.

 arXiv Detail & Related papers (2024-02-22T03:46:08Z) - Uncertainty Quantification for Forward and Inverse Problems of PDEs via